a group of skulls stacked together

 People would travel from nearby towns to partake in celebrations or attend spectacles held at the Colosseum and other Roman theatres.
 They came to see death and murder, and they were early dark tourists before that was even a concept.

 During the 17th and 18th centuries, asylum tourism flourished in Britain.
 Bedlam, London’s first mental hospital, became an entertainment source for the ghoulish public, who laughed, pointed, and mocked the mentally ill.
-Not only were the conditions of the patients deplorable, the visiting public often exploited them as well.
+Not only were the conditions of the patients deplorable, but the visiting public often exploited them as well.
 As institutions for the mentally ill were improved in later years, people were encouraged to admire the architecture and design as part of their visit.

 The psychology behind dark tourism: why we’re intrigued